 Reporters arrived on the scene before the bodies had been taken away and tramped around the area, contaminating the crime scene of possible clues.
 The card at Hall’s feet was passed around to reporters, police, and curious onlookers–making any fingerprint evidence permanently obscured.

 Almost immediately, the police suspected the spouses of the victims.
-Both claimed to have spent the evening at their homes and, when their spouses had not returned home, had gone out in search of them but had been unsuccessful and returned home.
+Both claimed to have spent the evening at their homes.
+When their spouses had not returned home, they had gone out in search of them but had been unsuccessful and returned home.
 Eventually, the police would also suspect two of Mrs. Hall’s brothers.

-A crowd of locals came out of the woodwork to claim they had been near the crime scene and had heard shots, had seen Mrs. Hall and several men at the crab-apple tree on the night in question, or had seen other suspicous persons in the area.
+A crowd of locals came out of the woodwork to claim they had been near the crime scene and had heard shots, had seen Mrs. Hall and several men at the crab-apple tree on the night in question, or had seen other suspicious persons in the area.
 Police were dizzy following up on the various leads, many of which contradicted each other.
-The most notable witness, who would become a favorite of the newspapers, was a local woman who ran a hog farm and would earn the unflattering nickname of “the Pig Lady.”
+The most notable witness, who would become a favorite of the newspapers, was a local woman named Jane Gibson who ran a hog farm and would earn the unflattering nickname of the Pig Woman.
 Her versions of what she saw would vary significantly each time she made a statement.